swcarpentry/hg-novice/reference.md

     to place similar sharing requirements on it.

 Internet Service Provider (ISP)
-:   CHECKME A company or other organization that provides access to
+:   A company or other organization that provides access to
     the Internet.
 Many ISPs provide hosting services for websites.

 merge
-:    (a repository):
-    To reconcile two sets of changes to a [repository](#repository).
+:   To reconcile two sets of changes to a [repository](#repository).

 protocol
 :   A set of rules that define how one computer communicates with another.